 National Historic Trails

-In addition to the parks mentioned above, Nevada also has a few national historic trails running through it.
-These are always fun to explore, and the visitor centers along these trails always provide fascinating history lessons.
+In addition to the parks mentioned above, Nevada has a few national historic trails running through it.
+These are always fun to explore, and the visitor centers along these trails provide fascinating history lessons.

 The trails you’ll find in Nevada include: